RoboticImaging/TaCOS/README.md

 5. Run the .unproject file or build from source code by generating project files with this file.

 ### Camera Optimization
 The codes that optimize the camera are placed in the CameraOptimization folder.
 To start the camera optimization, first click the Run button in the Unreal Engine Editor and then run GeneticAlgorithmMain.py.
-The pretrained PSMNet can be downloaded from their [**GitHub repository**](https://github.com/JiaRenChang/PSMNet).